 Learning how to repair a garage floor doesn’t have to be as scary as it sounds.
 You may be surprised to learn that many repairs can be done easily by yourself and for less expense than you think.
 Typically with a garage floor there are three types of repairs that are the most common; surface cracks, pitting, and spalling.
 Pitting and spalling can be just as easy to repair as most cracks.
 It just takes a little more work.

-If you are applying a sealer, paint, or an epoxy system, then you will want to make sure your floor is repaired properly to make it is as blemish free as possible.
-If you are covering your floor with a tile or mat flooring then repair may not be necessary unless you are trying to stop a continuing problem like pitting or spalling or are worried about water penetration with a larger crack.
+If you are applying a sealer, paint, or an epoxy system, then you will want to make sure your garage floor is repaired properly to make it is as blemish free as possible.
+If you are covering your floor with a tile or mat flooring then repairs may not be necessary unless you are trying to stop a continuing problem like pitting and spalling or you are worried about water penetration.

 Repairing Cracks in Your Garage Floor

 The first thing you need to do when making a crack repair is to chase the crack.
 This is the process of using a hammer and cold chisel to break way any loose edges or material within the crack.
 The repair is only as strong as the material it adheres to.

 If you don’t have a cold chisel, you can easily find them at your local home improvement center or purchase them online from Amazon.
 We prefer the ones with the hand guard.

 Chase the crack by placing your cold chisel at an angle that runs in line with the crack.
 Firmly hit it with a large hammer or small hand held sledge hammer.
 The chisel will break away any loose material as you hit it with the hammer.
 Continue in this fashion until you have chased the entire crack.